drshahizan/Generative-AI-Playground/academic.md

 |  | 2.
 Refining Your Draft | Editing and refining strategies using AI.
 Collaborative session: Peer review with AI insights. |
 |  | 3.
 Finalizing and Publishing | Preparing your manuscript for submission.
 Utilizing AI for referencing and citation management.
 Workshop conclusion: Sharing drafted articles and feedback. |

+## Intended Audience
+This course is ideal for:
+- Academic researchers and scholars seeking to integrate AI into their writing process.
+- Graduate students and postdoctoral fellows looking to enhance their research productivity.
+- University faculty interested in incorporating AI tools into their academic writing.
+- Professionals in research-intensive roles aiming to stay ahead of the curve with AI technology.

 ## Contribution 🛠️
 Please create an [Issue](https://github.com/drshahizan/Generative-AI-Playground/issues) for any improvements, suggestions or errors in the content.